nautechsystems/nautilus_trader/docs/concepts/execution.md

 - Within maximum or minimum quantity for the instrument
 - Only reducing position when a `reduce_only` execution instruction is specified for the order

-If any risk check fails, an `OrderDenied` event is generated, preventing the order from progressing further (the order is effectively closed).
+If any risk check fails, an `OrderDenied` event is generated, effectively closing the order and preventing it from progressing further.
+This event includes a human-readable reason for the denial.

 ### Trading state